OffByNone/Omniscience/README.md

         Constants
 			[ ] Move more strings into this file.
-			[ ] fix serviceTypes and deviceTypes.
+			[ ] Fix serviceTypes and deviceTypes.

         [ ] Make a logger that can take different levels (info, warn, error) and allow user to pick verbosity.
         [ ] Get metadata for files